MumenSaty/aternos-afk-bot/README.md

 Create a new Web Service on Render

-Connect your GitHub repo or upload the code
+Connect your GitHub fork repo

 Set Build Command: npm install